-History provides the baseline for what practices the Establishment Clause prohibits, see Town of Greece, 134 S. Ct. at 1819, and American history brims with evidence that religion has contributed to the Nation's formative developments-from the founding23 to the abolition of slavery,24 the fight for women's suffrage,25 and the civil rights movement.
-26 Religious organizations and people of faith have always participated actively in the great moral and political questions of the day.
-Their support for laws preserving the traditional institution of marriage is consistent with that familiar pattern of religion in American public life.
+provides baseline for History the what practices the Establishment Clause prohibits, see Town of Greece, 134 S. Ct. at 1819, and American history brims with evidence that religion has contributed to the Nation's formative developments-from the founding24 to the abolition of slavery, 25 the fight for women's suffrage, 26 and the civil rights movement.
+27 Religious organizations and people of faith have always participated in the great questions of the day.
+Their support for laws preserving the institution of marriage is consistent with that familiar pattern of religion in American public life.